ForgottenGlory/Dungeons-Deviousness/d&dmcm.md

 * SL Anim Loader
     * Click Enable All
     * Click Register Animations **This can take up to 5 minutes to complete, wait in the MCM until it is finished.**

-* Defeat
-  * General Settings
-    * Mod Status: Enabled, then close the MCM and reopen it after Defeat has finished setting up.
-  * Then click Import Settings

 * ELSA
   * Open your Powers menu and select Reflect..., then activate it by pressing your Shout key (usually Z).
 Select whatever background you want.